overwolf/overwolf.github.io/docs/topics/video-capture.md

 1. [overwolf.media.replays](../api/overwolf-media-replays).
   * Mainly used to capture a **short** highlight video reply of the currently running game.
-  * You can capture an highlight manually, or you can use the **auto-highlights detection**.
+  * You can capture a highlight manually, or you can use the **auto-highlights detection**.
   * Offers only video capture to the local disk, **without streaming**.

 2. [overwolf.streaming](../api/overwolf-streaming).